 Check back here regularly for relevant and helpful updated information about what you need to know about using MiUI.
 Initially, employers and TPAs will have to perform some duties in MiUI and others in MiWAM.
 Our handy MiUI Employer Checklist below has more details.

-During the week of August 4, the following were added:
+During the week of October 20, the following was added:

 MiUI Video Learning Library